AmirulShyakir/LensLease/README.md

 - [x] Cards for services in myServices.xhtml //Jun Wei
 - [x] addNewService page or modal //Jun Wei / Leeann
 - [x] addNewService should have some basic input validation so user cannot create an empty service
-- [] addPortfolio should have some basic input validation so user cannot create an invalid portfolio link //Jun Wei

 ### Forum
 - [x] Add forum topics // Dekai